Unity-Technologies/InputSystem/Assets/Samples/RebindingUI/README.md

 To demonstrate how to show dynamic texts based on input action bindings, see [ActionLabel](./ActionLabel.cs).

 Finally, the [RebindSaveLoad](./RebindSaveLoad.cs) script demonstrates how to persist user rebinds in `PlayerPrefs` and how to restore them from there.

+In this sample, keyboard bindings for "Move" (default WASD) is rebound as a single composite.
+This means that indivudual parts will get assigned one after the other.
+Another way of doing this is to set it up as four individual button bindings and assign them individually as four partial bindings.

+In this sample it is possible to directly rebind gamepad sticks in the gamepad control scheme.
+In practice, you probably don't want to set up rebinding the sticks like this but rather have a "swap sticks" kind of toggle instead.
+In this sample we have both variants for demonstration purposes.

 The icons used in the sample are taken from [Free Prompts Pack v4.0](https://opengameart.org/content/free-keyboard-and-controllers-prompts-pack) created by, and made available to public domain by Nicolae Berbece.
 Icons are licensed under [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/).